mariodosreis/KnR_The_C_Programming_Language-mario/README.md

 # K&R's The C Programming Language

-The examples and exercises of The C Programming Language, by B. W. Kernighan and D. M. Ritchie, 2nd edition, Prentice Hall, provided as I go along.
+The examples and exercises of The C Programming Language, by B. W. Kernighan and
+D. M. Ritchie, 2nd edition, Prentice Hall, provided as I go along.

-Note K&D's book is written using ANSI C (a.k.a. c89).
+Note K&R's code is written using ANSI C (a.k.a. c89).
 To compile the examples you need to specify the c89 standard.
-For example, to compile the `hello.c` example:
+For example, to compile the `hello.c`
+example:

 ```
 cd 1/1.1
 cc -std=c89 hello.c
 ```

 This generates file `a.out`, which can be run

 ```
 ./a.out